Energy Efficiency Maximization for Discrete Activation based NOMA-assisted Pinching-Antenna Systems

 \section{Conclusions}

 In this paper, we investigated an EE maximization problem with PA activation power consumption for a NOMA-assisted downlink PASS.
-A two-layer optimization algorithm is proposed with a matching-based procedure in the outer layer to determine the activated PAs, and the Dinkelbach-based inner layer for optimal power allocation.
+A two-layer optimization algorithm is proposed with a matching-based PA activation procedure, and the Dinkelbach-based optimal power allocation.
 Numerical results demonstrate that the proposed algorithm converges rapidly and achieves EE performance close to the exhaustive-search optimal results and consistently outperforms other baselines.
 It further illustrates the importance of including PA activation power in EE maximization, and the need for low PA activation mechanism for an efficient PASS.